[Japanese][English]

 In this process, the "blaze function" of echelle orders must be corrected.
 Roughly, there are two ways to do this correction.

-[A] Continuuum Fitting of target spectrum
+[A] Continuum Fitting of target spectrum

 [B] Flux calibration using standard stars

-[A] by continuuum fitting of target spectrum
+[A] by continuum fitting of target spectrum

 ecl> continuum H75611omlcsf_ecwzr H75611omlcsf_ecwzr_c